astrolamb-gaming/VS-Code-MAST-Extension/README.md

 # mast README

-This extension is being designed to facilitate developing missions using the [MAST language](https://artemis-sbs.github.io/sbs_utils/mast/).
+This extension is being designed to facilitate developing mission scripts using the [MAST language](https://artemis-sbs.github.io/sbs_utils/mast/).

 ## Features